 (For the record, BuckBokai believes the greatest MLB game ever played was game seven of the 1991 World Series, hopefully to receive much press next year in its 20th anniversary.)

-Aside from recording one of the greatest upsets in World Series history, the Pirates’ win also notably ended a seriously long run of futility.
-Compare the Pittsburgh dry spell to other “celebrated” such streaks recorded in MLB history.
+Aside from recording one of the greatest upsets in World Series history, the Pirates’ win also notably ended a 35-year run of futility, seemingly a big deal but compare the Pittsburgh dry spell to other such “celebrated” streaks recorded in MLB history.

 – Chicago Cubs: 102 years (1908-present)

 – New York/San Francisco Giants: 53 years (1957-present)